 He is survived by his beloved wife of 56 years, Rosie; a son, Richard R. Ross of Lowville; and cousins.

 Bob was born on October 15, 1940 at Lewis County General Hospital, a son of the late Clarence T. “CT” and Nina B. Smith Ross.
 He graduated from Lowville Academy in 1958 and from Canton ATI in 1960.
 On May 25, 1963, he married Rose M. Petrovitz at the Lowville Baptist Church.
 In 1960, Bob began his career with Gerald A. Nortz, Inc., where he retired as Service Manager in 2015, after 54 years of service.

 Bob had many nicknames through the years, as he was known as “Spike”, “Rossi” and “Yogi”.
 He was an active member of the Lowville Volunteer Fire Department for 60 years, serving as past Secretary for ten years, and Past President.
 Bob was one of several members who were instrumental in moving the fire department to its current location.
 He was a member of the Northern New York Firemen’s Association, and was Northern New York head Parade Judge for 20 years.
 Bob was a life member of B.P.O.E.
 1605, Lowville Elks Lodge.
 He was a member of the 700 Club Bowler’s Association.

 Bob loved travelling with his wife to York Beach, Maine, and especially stopping in New Hampshire on the way home.
 Years ago he enjoyed hunting with his son.

 Condolences may be shared online at www.isenekerfuneralhome.com .

-To plant a tree in memory of Robert "Bob" H. Ross, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert "Bob" H. Ross, please visit our floral store.